-- Encourage others so THEY set goals on paper.
+Encourage others so THEY set goals and action steps on paper.
 Your clients should participate and then write down goals, ideally following the SMART goal framework*:

-- Help others tap into and fully use the social support systems they have around them.
-These systems could include Extension, technical college staff, churches, schools, trusted and experienced advisors and elders in the community.
+Help others tap into and fully use the social support systems around them.
+These systems could include Extension, technical colleges, churches, schools, trusted and experienced advisors, and elders in the community.
 It’s also very helpful when farmers can reach out to and learn from other farmers.
-Peer learning and support is enormously helpful as people share concerns, accomplishments and solutions.
+Peer learning and support is enormously helpful as people share concerns, accomplishments, and solutions.

 Know that some individuals and families might choose to focus on things that you may not see as the highest priority.
 Or worse, you might view their number-one concern as irrelevant.
 Do not

-- Dealing with stress requires a holistic approach, meaning a team is needed.
-Make sure to involve people with appropriate expertise considering issues of finance, production and other technical specialties.
-Do not overlook the roles of health professionals including mental health.
-Technical skills are important, but so is the ability to listen.
+Dealing with stress requires a holistic approach, meaning a team is needed.
+Make sure to involve people with appropriate expertise who can consider issues of finance, production, and other technical specialties.
+Do not overlook the roles of health professionals, including mental health.
+Technical skills are important, but so is the ability to empathetically listen.

 better at stress, you’re actually making a pretty profound statement.
 You’re saying that you can trust yourself to handle life’s challenges.
 And you’re remembering that you don’t have to face

-- Follow up with clientele in a pre-planned, scheduled manner.
+Follow up with clientele in a pre-planned, scheduled manner.
 We all need support, and regular check-ins create a sense of reliability and help others achieve goals they’ve set.
 Be positive.
 Recognize and celebrate progress.
 Listen.
 Be patient.
 It might take multiple tries to make significant progress.
 All forward progress is good progress.
-And slippage backward, when properly framed, can be a great learning opportunity.
+And slippage backward, when properly framed, is a great learning opportunity.